python/typeshed/CONTRIBUTING.md

 Python function annotations ([PEP 3107](https://www.python.org/dev/peps/pep-3107/)) are used to describe the signature of each function or method.

-See [PEP 484](http://www.python.org/dev/peps/pep-0484/) for the exact syntax of the stub files and [below](#stub-file-coding-style) for the coding style used in typeshed.

 ### Auto-generating stub files